 Can Gluten Cause Kidney Disease?

+If you prefer to learn by video, click here.
 Your kidneys are located below your ribs and behind your stomach.
 And these two “bean-shaped” organs are involved in numerous vital functions, which include:

 - Blood pressure regulation

 - Vitamin D activation